MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 - Larger scripts are normally written in a modular way across multiple files.
 Inline scripting goes against this design pattern.

 - External files can be cached by the browser, meaning if the file hasn't changed, then it won't download the file if it doesn't need to.
-This has huge page load time benefits.
+This has huge performance benefits.

 When should you use an inline script?

-- When you're doing small development tasks the don't require an external file
+- When you're doing small development tasks/testing that don't require an external file

 - When you need _very_ lightweight code to run that doesn't require an external file